kernelism/ChokeSpeare/README.md

 3. Pretty Deep NN
 ```
 Layer Sizes (Top to Bottom):
-Layer 1: Input Size = 30, Output Size = 128
+Layer 1: Input Size = 300, Output Size = 300
-Layer 2: BatchNorm with Input Size = 128
+Layer 2: BatchNorm with Input Size = 300
-Layer 3: Input Size = 128, Output Size = 64
+Layer 3: Input Size = 300, Output Size = 200
-Layer 4: BatchNorm with Input Size = 64
+Layer 4: BatchNorm with Input Size = 200
-Layer 5: Input Size = 64, Output Size = 32
+Layer 5: Input Size = 200, Output Size = 100
-Layer 6: BatchNorm with Input Size = 32
+Layer 6: BatchNorm with Input Size = 100
-Layer 7: Input Size = 32, Output Size = 30
+Layer 7: Input Size = 100, Output Size = 30
 ```

 ![deepnnoutput.png](./assets/deepnnoutput.png)

-It did achieve a lower result, but I think its fair to assume that some randomness is causing this coincidental drop.
-This is a classic case of "you don't have enough of a dataset to read any complex feature through deep neural nets."
+It did achieve a lower result.
+A significant drop in training loss, but a slight overfit.
+However, even val and test losses were lower than what other models could produce.

 The first words were prompts in this case:
 ```
-dreams my below roting show golding as over theavy the wind just on black with the sured was in you harm wame serplas
+dream resty givens teent she lice unching rets usees mnots the open where or over that'd wind which heart poosped you left to have consure the earth now buth sud your from the most worth it unve i have understections shy
-stars is was for dill ball somethtippart  bavus day  years
+starting all a palse behind swall hever still here of meing conityed my love moon
-moon it
+moon out right up skin boing a tells is no last of life fehting at bring uman
-whisper of somer return
+whispers glain
-embers dark like for getbreaded
+ember of cointer we grass by being of the rain resodied them beseal has night
-mist forgsenbling detil will the call west here une in a dog my prote like  when is it to hard beauty
+mistakes out diagain beging all
-azure of your rose twill do a gleps the rice this world i prows sharchick love i confight
+azure sun
-shadow look heruless her  an smile rewell do gives
+shadow to mater true him i am the earth
-crystal
+crystalty uparaying in love
-velvet toger guing buant all touch pill all i reedlesidenfing to eyervess cait scares
+velvether that may is upon a time whute feels
-river will plomes
+rivering wind
-sunset tarkens agargnkes soghat and heart yeg i wants forever at for maks face i still my rockit
+sunset paces the kills all on bed between the reach we unvoles
-autumns noinallect my moth wish irabin uwh deets when i culrow i'd you oll led bag through to flor a stay on the lepity fafts are if beeinning pather devit bessed  i will wanches me worls happiness beese
+autumn i lovefused
-silver it on my luckies apy little life the buened he place i'm the in need kindin
+silver greated off free yet i pae step tiles away screams calls
-echols i chane remo natdott and you ever are loves
+echore i of in the your black viewh other sooken
 ```